Family Fun

 Rainy Day Fun & Budget-Friendly Attractions

-April showers?
+Summer sprinkles?
 No problem.
-A spring sprinkle is no match for the Hershey & Harrisburg region, where rainy days are just an invitation to discover a whole new kind of fun.
+Rain is no match for the Hershey & Harrisburg region, where rainy days are just an invitation to discover a whole new kind of fun.
 Step inside Hershey's Chocolate World for a free chocolate factory tour, get hands-on at the Whitaker Center for Science and the Arts in Harrisburg, or take a free guided tour of the stunning Pennsylvania State Capitol.
 And here's a little secret — some of the most memorable family experiences in the region won't cost a fortune.
-Our guide to budget-friendly attractions proves that a spectacular spring getaway can be big on fun and easy on the wallet.
+Our guide to budget-friendly attractions proves that a spectacular summer getaway can be big on fun and easy on the wallet.

 Hiking & Camping

-When spring finally rolls in with its fresh canopy of green and warm golden afternoons, there's simply no better place to be than outside.
-The Hershey & Harrisburg region is home to miles of family-friendly hiking trails — from easy lakeside loops perfect for little legs to scenic ridge-top paths with views that make every step worth it.
+Summer is not an indoor sport!
+The Hershey Harrisburg region is home to miles of family-friendly hiking trails.
+From easy lakeside loops perfect for little legs to scenic ridge-top paths with views that make every step worth it, you'll find a trail to explore.
 And when the day calls for s'mores around the campfire, you're in the right region for that too.
 Camp just down the road from Hersheypark, settle in at a cozy state park site, or wake up to birdsong at a riverside retreat.
 This is your invitation to get outside and play.